sidtaytho/sidtaytho/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Professor of Artificial Intelligence
+role: Ph.D.
+Student

 # Organizations/Affiliations to show in About widget
 organizations:
-- name: Stanford University
+- name: Louisiana Tech University
   url: https://www.stanford.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: I don't know what I'm doing

 # Interests to show in About widget
 interests: